 AI will also help agents in the fight against a rising tide of account takeover attempts and SIM swap fraud.
 “In the past, agents had to interrogate customers during lengthy authentication processes and then evaluate if they were who they claimed to be,” says Brett.
 “With biometric authentication, agents can simply get on with the conversation and resolve customer issues faster—they’re also protected from social engineering and bribery attempts that have become more common with agents working from home.”

-4: Banks will prioritise technology that helps them balance CX with security
+4: Banks will prioritize technology that helps them balance CX with security

-Financial services organisations of all sizes have seen digital interactions and call volumes rise as customers looked for ways to deal with the financial uncertainty created by the pandemic.
+Financial services organizations of all sizes have seen digital interactions and call volumes rise as customers looked for ways to deal with the financial uncertainty created by the pandemic.

 Strategic priorities for 2022